-Suspects being sought by Sunnyside Police
+Suspects being sought by Sunnyside police

 “Wood was identified through the investigation and was confirmed as the driver of the vehicle by several witness officers,” Bailey said.

-Both are wanted for questioning in connection for several felony crimes.
+Both are wanted for questioning in connection with several felony crimes.
 Included among the crimes are possession of a stolen vehicle, possession of stolen property, trafficking stolen property and felony eluding.

 Anyone with information on the suspects is urged to contact the Police Department at 509-836-6200.